eclipse-tractusx/ssi-docu/specifications/M1/credential.issuance.protocol.md

    verify.

-Implementors following this sequence should set the `expirationDate` property of issued VCs to less than the `cryptoperiod` of the keys used to sign their proofs.
+Implementors following this sequence should set the `expirationDate` property of issued VCs to less than the rotation period of the keys used to sign their proofs.

 # 8. VC Revocation